LexicaLLM/Lexica/CONTRIBUTING.md

 - An issue may only be assigned to one person for up to one week (three days for very simple issues).
 If the issue remains unsolved after a week, it will be unassigned and made available to others.
 - Any pull request (PR) left inactive by the author for over a week will be closed.
 The author can reopen it if they wish to continue.

-We look forward to seeing your contributions to Agenta!
+We look forward to seeing your contributions to Lexica!